Aquarium Liquid Fish Wormer

 When using any medication in an aquarium, it's crucial to follow the manufacturer's instructions and recommended dosages carefully to ensure the safety of the fish and the effectiveness of the treatment.
 Additionally, it's advisable to remove any activated carbon from the filter during treatment, as it can absorb medications and reduce their effectiveness.

-Disclaimer: This is a guide only.
 Kings Of The Aquarium is not liable for any losses and holds no responsibility in the event of the death of the fish.
 Users of this guide are to use the information at their own discretion and accept all risks resulting from the use of this guide.